-If you want a perfect steak, such as the one you will always find in a steak house in Melbourne, preparing the piece before you start cooking is essential.
+If you want a perfect steak, such as the one you will always find in a steak house, preparing the piece before you start cooking is essential.
 There are two things you should do.
 First is to remove the steak from the fridge and wait for about an hour.
 This is crucial as it allows the steak to cool down to room temperature, which then ensures the heat penetrates to the innermost parts once you start cooking.

 After it has cooled to room temperature, rub the steak with oil, salt, and pepper.
 The next step is to heat the pan or griddle to high temperatures.
 This is crucial since it helps trap the juice by sealing the surface once you place the steak on the hot pan.